scarv/lwise/README.md

    - RV64I         with  custom                                             ISE (see below)
 6. ...

+but focused on RISC-V in particular.

 <!--- -------------------------------------------------------------------- --->

 ## Organisation

 ```
 ├── bin                     - scripts (e.g., environment configuration)
+├── doc                     - documentation
 ├── build                   - working directory for build
 └── src                     - source code
     ├── hardware              - source code for hardware